CraftAcademy/workshop/walkthroughs/step6.md

 We are not quite done yet.
 Sorry.

-I want you to open the `pec/spec_helper.rb` file.
-Youll se a lot of lines.
+I want you to open the `spec/spec_helper.rb` file.
+You'll se a lot of lines.
 Most of them are not needed so I would like you to delete all lines that begin with the `#`sign.
-These are comments and we don't need them.
+These are comments and we don't need them - for now, they are just a distraction. .

 When you are done you should see something like this: